ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

     ``C :: forall {m} {n}.
 (Type -> @m Type) -> (Type -> @n Type)``, then ``:kind!
 C Maybe`` is stuck, and so is ``:kind!
 C Id`` without explicit return kinds.

-    It is important to note here that in *kind checking mode*, GHC decides on a generalisation strategy *before* it looks at the equations of ``B`` and ``C``, making the decision purely based on the provided kind signature.
+    It is important to note here that in *checking mode* (against a signature), GHC decides on a generalisation strategy *before* it looks at the equations of ``B`` and ``C``, making the decision purely based on the provided kind signature.
 Thus, in the presence of a kind signature, the bodies are only kind checked, but no new information is learned from doing so.
 Thus, there is no hope of inferring the kind ``C :: forall {m}.
 (Type -> @m Type) -> @U Type -> @m Type`` (doing so would require looking at the equation), and the next best thing, short of a signature, is to conservatively default to matchable.

     The treatment of matchability variables in generalisation is thus different from ordinary kind variables.
 In fact, the way kind variables are treated